Laprama/Climate_Data_Visualisation/README.md

 ## Climate Data Visualisation Project
-This Repo will store work on my current project regarding visualisation of atmospheric data on map(s) of the Earth.
+This repository contains code and resources for visualising atmospheric climate data on global maps using the TROPOMI satellite.
 This README.md file will be updated as the project progresses.

 ## Setup
 This code has been tested with 'Python 3.1.0'.
 To get started create an environment using the command 'pip install -r requirements.txt'.
+Then Clone the repo and download the climate data per instructions below.

 ## Dowloading Climate Data
 The data used in this project is from the TROPOMI (TROPOspheric Monitoring Instrument) satellite.